I need a lawyer

 - Call the Lawyer Referral Service;

-- If it is appropriate to provide a lawyer referral, we will do our best to refer you to a lawyer in private practice who practices in the area of law you need, in your part of the province.
-Unfortunately we can't always help or refer you to a lawyer, but if not, we will try to refer you to other resources that might help;
+- If it is appropriate to provide a lawyer referral, we will do our best to refer you to a private lawyer who does the type of law you need, in your part of the province.
+Unfortunately we can't always help or refer you to a lawyer, but if not, we will try to refer you to other resources that might help

-- Make sure you tell the lawyer you were referred by the Lawyer Referral Service;
+- Make sure you tell the lawyer you were referred by the Legal Information Society's Lawyer Referral Service;

 - Prepare for your meeting with the lawyer.
 Think about what you want to say - what are the most important points?
 Take important documents with you, including any court order(s), contracts, financial information (if relevant), etc., so that you can leave the documents (or copies) with the lawyer if you decide to hire them.
-Briefly summarize your legal problem, keeping in mind that 30 minutes goes by very quickly!
+Briefly summarize your legal problem.
+Keep in mind that 30 minutes goes by very quickly!
+Click here for a Guide to a Successful Interview with a Lawyer.

 - If you decide to hire the lawyer after the initial 30 minute consultation, and the lawyer agrees to represent you, you will need to work out a fee arrangement directly with the lawyer.
 This usually means you will be paying the lawyer's regular fees.
 Be certain you understand the fee arrangement.